 Please note: Campers do not receive mail or emails from Friday afternoon through Saturday in observance of Shabbat.
 Mail arriving during Shabbat will be delivered to campers on Sunday.

 Please don’t worry if your camper forgets something at home.
 We will allow packages with forgotten items to be sent to the Camp Mom in care of your child and we will also keep supplies on hand such as toothbrushes, toothpaste, deodorant, sunscreen, and hair brushes.
 Additionally, any camper with a birthday during camp will be allowed a birthday package.
 For the sake of maintaining our kosher status, protecting CYJers with allergies, supporting cleanliness, and avoiding pest infestations, there is absolutely no food, candy, gum, or silly string allowed.
 We open ALL packages to check for prohibited items.

 In case of an emergency, the camp has an emergency message system that is checked regularly 24 hours a day.
 To preserve the effectiveness of our emergency systems, PLEASE USE YOUR BEST DISCRETION WHEN USING CAMP’S EMERGENCY LINE.

 CampInTouch also offers a faster communication system between you and your camper.
 You can email your campers and have them write a response to be returned to you.
 You can even set up guest access so your friends and relatives to use these services!

 These CampInTouch services are totally optional and often cost money.
 These costs aren’t for our profit, but to enable us to outsource many of our digital systems to the experts at CampInTouch.
-Outside of their communications assistance, they offer a top-priority service—a secure server from an outside source, which means the photos of our campers remain private.
+Outside of their communications assistance, they offer a top-priority service—a secure server from an outside source, which means the information of our campers remain private.

 Follow Us on Social Media